 Atlanta Smoke Alarm Program (ASAP): provides smoke detectors in every home in Atlanta free of charge

-Atlanta Citizens Emergency Response Team (ACERT): trains citizens in emergency preparedness at no cost
+Atlanta Community Emergency Response Team (ACERT): trains citizens in emergency preparedness at no cost

 Citizens Fire Academy: a hands-on, six-week course to inform and educate Atlanta residents about their fire department and its operations.